UModeler/UModeler.github.io/_sources/SelectionGroup/index.rst.txt

 .. note::

-   Selection tools responds immediately to clicking on a button of each tool.
+   Selection tools respond immediately to clicking on a button of each tool.

 .. toctree::
    :maxdepth: 1